By Emily Dong.

 For example, one of the most turbulent and controversial periods in American history was the Civil War.
 It has become much easier to say the South wanted slavery, the North did not.
 The South was bad, the North good.
 The South is racist, the North is not.
 The only scientific effort to truthfully clarify and learn from this historical period was W.E.B.
 Du Bois in his work Black Reconstruction.
 Armed with the purpose of the Truth, he applied philosophy in understanding the various human forces involved the Civil War, identified the unfulfilled promise of democracy in America due to the Color Line, and clarified the damning compromises and unholy alliances made between Northern industrialists and Southern aristocrats and the White Worker, all to prevent the unity of the Black Worker and White Worker in a revolutionary alliance.

 Ironically, it was African American revolutionaries like Du Bois and Paul Robeson, rather than today’s Left, radicals, or progressives, who appreciated the American Revolution and this country’s revolutionary tradition and potential.
 They asked what America could become and achieve for its people and humanity if only it could confront and learn from the truth of its history.
-Close to every founding father and American President, including Abraham Lincoln and Franklin Delano Roosevelt, have been cancelled, yet the system and institutions protecting the ruling elite still stand.
+Close to every founding father and American President, including Abraham Lincoln and Franklin Delano Roosevelt, has been cancelled, yet the system and institutions protecting the ruling elite still stand.

 The Communist Party of China’s 1981 assessment of the Cultural Revolution takes an opposite approach to its history.
 By clarifying the history of the country, what historical forces and ideological mistakes led to the Cultural Revolution, and taking responsibility for how setbacks impacted the people, the Communist Party of China gives its leadership, cadre, and the people the critical opportunity to learn from history and always hold the Party accountable to the people.